Vusi Kunene

 Vusi Kunene is a South African actor, best known for his role as Jack Mabaso in Generations and its continuation, Generations: The Legacy, Funani Zwide in House of Zwide, Bhekifa in Isibaya (2014–2016), Jefferson Sibeko in Isidingo (2009–2014).
-He is also known for the way he speaks Zulu (IsiZulu).
+He is also known for the way he speaks IsiZulu.
 He has appeared in 25 films and television shows since 1993.
 In 2011, he received the Golden Horn Award for Best Actor for the drama Soul City.